IIHIHIKII/ZenIP-private/ZenIP-000.md

 -   Read the ZenIP to check if it is ready: sound and complete.
 The ideas must make technical sense, even if they don't seem likely to be accepted.
--   The title should accurately describe the content. **TODO: and if the content is updated or changed the title must also be changed to reflect those changes.PeaStew**
+-   The title should accurately describe the content.
+-   If the content is updated or changed the title must also be changed to reflect those changes.
--   The ZenIP draft must have been sent to the [Horizen - ZenIP Discussion](https://forum.horizen.global) or as a PR to the ZenIP git repository. **TODO: do people actually use the forum?
-I'd rather not see this get fragmented, it should just be on Github, if people need help to be able to submit these things then lets just provide that suport.PeaStew**
+-   The ZenIP draft must have been sent as a PR to the ZenIP git repository.
 -   Motivation and backward compatibility (when applicable) must be addressed.
--   The licensing terms must be acceptable for ZenIPs. **TODO: probably best to just set the required licence type as above and be done with it, Correct me if I'm wrong but I believe the ZenIP will only ever result in FOSS software, correct?
-If this is not correct then we should be clear than there may be closed source software generated as a result of the process.PeaStew**
+-   The MIT license must be used. **TODO: license**

 If the ZenIP isn't ready, the editor will send it back to the Owner for revision, with specific instructions.